Schwad/chronic_pain_outcomes_in_ruby_talk/slides.md

 ---
 class: center, middle
-## It's not a choice between 'working for the man' and 'toy projects'
+* It's not a choice between 'working for the man' and 'toy projects' --
-## Not everyone can do what you do
+* Not everyone can do what you do
+--
-## What is a few minutes of mindless scripting for you may be life changing for someone else
+* What is a few minutes of mindless scripting for you may be life changing for someone else --
-## Your gift was not just to argue with fellow employees over antipatterns on PRs
+* New tooling opportunities

 ---